-From 1 January 2018, the Retirement Villages Act 2016 (SA) governs retirement villages, from entering into residence contracts, to meetings and consultation, residence rules, termination and exit entitlements.
+From 1 January 2018, the Retirement Villages Act 2016 (SA) governs retirement villages in South Australia, from entering into residence contracts, to meetings and consultation, residence rules, termination and exit entitlements.

-What documents and information can a prospective resident expect to receive?
+What documents and information can a prospective resident expect to receive before signing a contract?

 At least 10 days before a person enters into a retirement village residence contract, the operator of the retirement village must give the person a copy of the following:

 See Retirement Villages Act 2016 (SA) s 22.

 These documents should be read thoroughly and understood before signing the residence contract.
 Financial and legal advice should be sought at this time.